amiq-consulting/amiq_aes_uvc/README.md

 - Optionally connects to the Coverage Collector.

 ## Validation
 The UVC's output is validated through the annexes presented in [SP 800-38A](https://csrc.nist.gov/pubs/sp/800/38/a/final).
-The Coverage Collector implements the coverage proposed in the vPlan, guaranteeing the UVC behaves appropriately in all possible configurations.
+The Coverage Collector implements the coverage proposed in the verification plan, guaranteeing the UVC behaves appropriately in all possible configurations.

 Through those two methods of validation, the UVC correctly handles any AES transaction, producing the desired output.
 ## Integration and Usage